 Here are some of my favorites:

-Bouncecurl Avocado & Rose Oil Clump and Define Cream (Discount code: use ‘muse’ to save money at the checkout).
+- Bouncecurl Avocado & Rose Oil Clump and Define Cream

-Bouncecurl Defining Butta (Discount code: use ‘muse’ to save money at the checkout).
-Note: this is specifically made for 4 hair type hair.
-I have 3c hair type, but it works well with my texture.
+- Bouncecurl Defining Butta This is specifically made for 4 hair type hair.
+I have 3C hair type, but it works well with my texture.

 There are also a few curl-enhancing mousses that I love.
 These will help to define the curl while also providing hold.

 Apply the mousse to wet hair, then scrunch and style as desired.
 To achieve more definition and frizz-free curls, I like to apply mousse as the very last step in my styling routine.